|Mother & Son Experience Therapy as a Team|

 According to Aime, both Mary Ellen and David are home and have resumed normal activities.

 David adds, “I would recommend Heritage to anyone.
 Being from Sinclairville, we know of a number of the Heritage Village employees.
 The aides are very caring and concerned people.
 They treat you like their own family.
 Most importantly, you build relationships with the other patients and staff.
 You develop friendships here and there is a desire to come back to visit.
 That speaks volumes about a organization’s reputation.
 It is very special experience.”

 The Future of Rehabilitation at Heritage

 Heritage Ministries offers short-term rehabilitation at Heritage Green (Greenhurst), Heritage Village (Gerry), and Heritage Park (Jamestown) Rehab and Skilled Nursing.
 This non-profit, human service ministry organization receives referrals from several hospitals, rehab centers, and assisted living facilities from throughout the region.
 “As David said earlier, many individuals don't realize skilled nursing facilities offer short-term rehabilitation,” states Mark Constantino, Rehab Services Manager.
 “However, over the past five years, the Heritage Ministries Rehab and Skilled Nursing facilities have made short-term rehabilitation one of its top priorities.
 With a commitment to offering the latest therapy interventions, and to meet the needs of our community, our rehab department has grown to one of the largest in Chautauqua County.
-By mid-July, an installation of specialized therapy equipment will be completed to allow Heritage Green Rehab & Skilled Nursing to become the first rehab facility in the area to specialize in providing rehabilitation for the bariatric population.”

 To learn more about Rehabilitation: The Heritage Way, including Physical, Occupational, and Speech Therapy, contact Heritage Admissions at (716) 484-6695.